ds-translator/documentation/pages/specifications.md

 Usage: Created from master to address critical issues in production.

-Merging: Merged into both master and develop to ensure the fix is included in both the production and the next release.
+Merging: Merged into both main and develop to ensure the fix is included in both the production and the next release.

 ## CI/CD (development cycle stages, jobs, environments)